 Figure and Table Legends

 Figure 1.
-Growth and metabolism of N. aromaticivorans DSM12444, sacB strain during growth on G-diketone and glucose.
+Growth and metabolism of N. aromaticivorans DSM12444, 12444SacB strain during growth on G-diketone and glucose.
+Triplicate cultures were grown in SMB with 0.5 g/L glucose and 0.418g/L G-diketone.
+In each panel, error bars represent the standard deviation.
 (Panel A) Increases in N. aromaticivorans cell density as monitored by Klett colorimeter units.
 (Panel B) Extracellular concentrations of G-diketone, GP-1, and threo-GD identified and quantified via HPLC-MS and HPLC-UV (Figure S1, see text).

 Figure 2.
 Changes in transcript abundance for indicated genes when cells are grown in the presence of G-type aromatics.
 Each plot displays the log2-fold change in reads per kilobase million (RPKM) compared to glucose-grown N. aromaticivorans cells showing genes identified as encoding enzymes involved in aromatic metabolism.
-Black stars above a transcript with a significant change in levels (*p < 0.05, **p<0.01, ***p<0.001) compared to cells grown in the presence of glucose alone.
+Black stars above a transcript with a significant change in levels (*q < 0.05, **q<0.01, ***q<0.001) compared to cells grown in the presence of glucose alone.
 Bars in each panel are colored to denote steps in aromatic metabolism that gene products are known to function (dimer degradation, aromatic ring processing, side chain processing/demethylation).

 Figure 3.
-Time-dependent loss of G-diketone in vitro when incubated with recombinant LigL, LigN, and LigD, with and without NADH.
+Time-dependent loss of G-diketone and GP-1 in vitro when incubated with recombinant LigL, LigN, and LigD, with and without NADH.
+0.5 mmol/L of G-diketone (Panel A) or GP-1 (Panel B) was incubated with each in enzyme with and without 2 mmol/L NADH.
+Addition of NADH initiated the reaction.
+Samples were incubated in the dark at 30C.
+Concentrations of G-diketone and GP-1 was measured using HPLC-MS.

 Figure 4.
 GC-MS analysis of derivatized aromatic substrates and in vitro reaction products of individual LigLND dehydrogenases with G-diketone and GP-1.
-GC-MS analysis of derivatized aromatic substrates and enzyme reaction products after indicated Lig dehydrogenases were incubated for 24 hours with the G-diketone and NADH (Panel A, C) or GP-1 and NADH (Panel B, D).
+GC-MS analysis of derivatized aromatic substrates and enzyme reaction products after indicated Lig dehydrogenases were incubated for 24 hours at 30C with the G-diketone and NADH (Panel A, C) or GP-1 and NADH (Panel B, D).

 Figure 5.
 Kinetic parameters of LigL, LigN and LigD dehydrogenases with indicated aromatic substrates.
 Shown are the measured Kcat and apparent Km using recombinant LigL, LigN, and LigD enzymes with the indicated aromatic substrates and either NADH (G-diketone) or NAD+ (GGE, GD) as a cofactor.